 4. Visualize your story.
 These digital natives don’t want to read boring, lengthy text.
 They want to understand your organization through videos and pictures.
 Use brief headlines sparingly in support of key themes, while leaving it to visuals to get your main message across.

 5. Demonstrate diversity.
 Our most racially and ethnically diverse generation, Gen Z expects their employer to embrace diversity as much as they do.
 This includes people with different backgrounds and perspectives, too.
 Communicate the ways in which your organization is inclusive and point to initiatives that foster diversity for credibility.

 6. Emphasize connections.
 Don’t lose sight of the fact that Gen Z can’t recall a time without social media and the ability to connect with anyone at anytime.
 Highlight how your organization encourages connections among employees at all levels and the different ways in which your teams collaborate.

 7. Feature growth and development.
 Gen Z appears more career-focused than the Millennials who came before them, so details about career pathing, mentorship, stretch assignments or a combination of these, need to be front and center.

 8. Show off your savvy.
 Tech-savvy that is.
 Communicate with Gen Z via text and offer them a career website that works like an app.
 Always remember that they expect to be able to get things done using their phones.
 And never, ever show up on campus with a clip board and paper, especially when there’s easy access to technology that supports campus hiring.

 Want more GR8 thinking on how to attract Gen Z to your organization?
-Download our E-Book: Next Gen (Z) Campus Recruiting.
+Download our E-Book: Campus Hiring 101.